thash06/chaos-engineering/README.md

 # Chaos-engineering
 This project consists of implementations of a few patterns that allow remote or local services achieve fault tolerance (i.e resiliency) in the face of events such as service failure, too many concurrent requests etc.
+Failures cannot be prevented but the goal should be to build adaptive solution and prevent cascading failures from bringing down a system built upon microservices.

+Hystrix one of the pioneer frameworks providing such functionality has been in maintenance mode since 2018 and Resiliency4j has been filing the void.

-The frameworks of choice is resilience4j which provides higher-order functions (decorators) to enhance any functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
-We can choose to use one or more of these "Decorators" to meet our objective.
+Resilience4j is a framework that provides higher-order functions (decorators) and/or annotationsto enhance any method call, functional interface, lambda expression or method reference with a Circuit Breaker, Rate Limiter, Retry or Bulkhead.
+We can choose to use one or more of these "Decorators" to meet our resiliency objective.

 ## Retry with exponential backoff
 In the even of failure due to unavailability or any of the Exceptions listed in retryExceptions() method listed below,